 Filing Users agree to protect the security of their Passwords and immediately notify the clerk if they learn that their Password has been compromised.
-If a Password is believed to be compromised, the registrant must immediately notify the Clerk's Office by telephone at (918) 684-7920 or by e-mail at CM-ECFIntake OKED@oked.uscourts.gov and change the Password immediately using the ECF System's utility menu.
+If a Password is believed to be compromised, the registrant must immediately change their PACER password and notify the Clerk's Office at (918) 684-7920 or by e-mail at CM-ECFIntake_OKED@oked.uscourts.gov.